 Although these two paradigms have many implementation feasibilities and infrastructure readiness, they have the following limitations for high-quality immersive multimedia applications.
-On one hand, cloud-based solutions assume that all or most of the multimedia functionalities can be deployed remotely, i.e., in the cloud, which is not feasible for services and applications with stringent data privacy requirements [3]; Meanwhile, due to the intrinsic propagation latencies between a cloud server and the end-users, and latencies caused by cloud infrastructure (e.g., load balancerand other redirection mechanisms), certain low latency is hard to be achieved in cloudbased solutions, especially when users are located far away from the cloud servers.
+On one hand, cloud-based solutions assume that all or most of the multimedia functionalities can be deployed remotely, i.e., in the cloud, which is not feasible for services and applications with stringent data privacy requirements; meanwhile, due to the intrinsic propagation latencies between a cloud server and the end users as well as latencies caused by cloud infrastructure (e.g., load balancer and other redirection mechanisms), certain low latency is hard to achieve in cloud-based solutions, especially when users are located far away from the cloud servers.
 At the same time, today's cloud deployment is also more expensive in general due to the installation and maintenance costs for dedicated infrastructure.
-On the other hand, the biggest limitation of a device-centric solution is the limited energy, computational, and storage resources on a user-end device, making it hard to provide a quality guarantee for emerging resource-intensive multimedia applications; Also, device-centric solutions usually assume a standalone installation on a particular device, making it less flexible to the application evolution.
+On the other hand, the biggest limitation of a device-centric solution is the limited energy, computational, and storage resources on a user end device, making it hard to provide a quality guarantee for emerging resource-intensive multimedia applications.
+Also, device-centric solutions usually assume a standalone installation on a particular device, making it less flexible to the application evolution.

 Due to these limitations, new paradigms have been investigated.
-Among these attempts, using edge computing to empower immersive multimedia has become promising in recent years [4], [5], [6], [7].
-The infrastructure is to be accessible at the edge for the immersive metaverse, providing functionalities including communication and networking, computation, and also blockchain [8].
+Among these attempts, using edge computing to empower immersive multimedia has become promising in recent years.4-7 The infrastructure is to be accessible at the edge for the immersive metaverse, providing functionalities including communication and networking, computation, and also blockchain.
 As an emerging infrastructure design paradigm, edge computing is usually deployed much closer to users as a "middle layer" between the cloud and the user devices.

-As illustrated in Figure 1, in edge scenario, on one hand, interactions and data generated by users in immersive multimedia applications can be processed by the edge devices, in a "device-toedge" offloading manner; On the other hand, cloud can also offload certain tasks to the edge, e.q., letting edge execute compressed deep learning models to provide inference services locally.
-Edge computing has become increasingly ready to support the above-required features, with much lower cost and latency, high scalability, and better privacy protection.
-Compared with device-centric solutions, edge computing is more resourceful and scalable, and easier to adapt to application deployment over time.
-According to State of The Edge report1, the global IT power footprint for edge infrastructure is forecasted to increase from 1 GW in 2019 to over 40 GW by 2028, and 37% of the edge infrastructure will be used by mobile and residential consumers, the major users of advanced immersive multimedia services and applications.
+As illustrated in Figure 1, in the edge scenario, on one hand, interactions and data generated by users in immersive multimedia applications can be processed by the edge devices in a "device-to-edge" offloading manner.
+On the other hand, the cloud can also offload certain tasks to the edge, e.g., letting the edge execute compressed deep learning (DL) models to provide inference services locally.
+Edge computing has become increasingly ready to support these required features, with much lower cost and latency, high scalability, and better privacy protection.
+Compared with devicecentric solutions, edge computing is more resourceful and scalable as well as easier to adapt to application deployment over time.
+According to "State of the Edge" report,a the global IT power footprint for edge infrastructure is forecasted to increase from 1 GW in 2019 to more than 40 GW by 2028, and 37% of the edge infrastructure will be used by mobile and residential consumers, the major users of advanced immersive multimedia services and applications.

 Our study serves as an exploration to powering edge computing for enabling better immersive multimedia.
-We first show that the features in immersive multimedia services and applications, can be well supported by edge computing.
-Next, we show that QoS (Qualityof-Service) in immersive multimedia includes both traditional metrics such as bitrate and streaming delay, and the new metrics related to learning-based strategies such as inference accuracy and latency.
-The key to unleashing the power of edge intelligence, is to empower the edge devices to handle AI models and user data well, with QoS-guaranteed inference latency and accuracy.
+We first show that the features in immersive multimedia services and applications can be well supported by edge computing.
+Next, we show that quality of service (QoS) in immersive multimedia includes both traditional metrics, such as bit rate and streaming delay, and the new metrics related to learning-based strategies, such as inference accuracy and latency.
+The key to unleashing the power of edge intelligence is to empower the edge devices to handle artificial intelligence models and user data well, with QoS-guaranteed inference latency and accuracy.